ElevenFifty/EFTools/README.md

 * message is required, will be the message of the alert
 * defaultButton is optional, will be the text of the default button, and by default is "Continue"
 * cancelButton is optional, will be the text of the cancel button, and by default is "Cancel"
-* useBasic is optional, will be true by default and will use UIAlertController.
-False will use SCLAlertView.
+* useBasic is deprecated, as SCLAlertView has been removed from EFTools.
 * completion block: required, and will return the text of the textfield when the defaultButton is tapped.
 Do with this what you will.

 ####Table View Controllers
-Depending on whether you are using Parse or not, EFTools contains two different kinds of table view controllers:
-* EFTableViewController - subclasses UITableViewController
+EFTools contains EFTableViewController which subclasses UITableViewController.
-* EFQueryTableViewController - subclasses PFQueryTableViewController

-These subclasses do two things:
+This subclass does two things:
 * Document specific methods of each subclass you may want to override and why
 * Provide quick access to animated cells

-After subclassing either of these classes for your own use, you can Option-click on each class to view their documentation and see important methods to override.
+After subclassing EFTableViewController for your own use, you can Option-click on your class to view its documentation and see important methods to override.

 Here's a quick code example, which you would set up in viewDidLoad, to show how to set up cell animations.
 Further details can be seen by looking at each class's documentation: